ashbin-jaison/riskX/README.md

 ✅ Summary
-RiskX's vulnerability module applies proven, peer-reviewed damage functions to estimate wind damage at building scale.
+WindRisk's vulnerability module applies proven, peer-reviewed damage functions to estimate wind damage at building scale.
 While initial implementations use generalized curves (Koks & Haer, 2020), the platform is designed to integrate regionally calibrated, proprietary, or engineering-based models over time, increasing accuracy and value for insurers, planners, and asset owners.

 📈 Risk Score Computation
-RiskX assigns risk scores to individual buildings to reflect their relative wind hazard exposure under current and future climate conditions, including adaptation scenarios.
+WindRisk assigns risk scores to individual buildings to reflect their relative wind hazard exposure under current and future climate conditions, including adaptation scenarios.
 The computation follows these steps:
 1 Wind Speed Normalization
 For each grid point, the maximum wind gust v_max is compared to a defined adaptation threshold v_threshold: